Transition to primary school

 Planning for effective school transition

-The following tools may support schools when planning for effective transition to school strategies.
+The Transition to primary school guidelines include a range of appendices and tools which may support schools when planning for effective transition to school strategies.

 A quick-to-use guide to support contact with local schools.
 It may be useful when contacting a new school or when you do not have details of who to contact.
 The email and phone script are examples that are ready to pick up and use, if needed.